-Presently, anxiety disorder is the most widespread mental illness.
-In fact, the ADAA estimates that 18 percent of our population suffers from anxiety.
+Presently, anxiety disorder is one of the most widespread mental illnesses.
+In fact, the ADAA estimates that 18 percent of our population suffers from anxiety and needs anxiety treatment.
 Therefore, nearly 40 million Americans worry excessively about life stresses.
 Fortunately, several kinds of anxiety medications can be prescribed to improve well-being.
-For example, two such drug options are Etizolam vs Xanax.
+For example, two such drug options are Etizolam and Xanax.

 Similarities Between Xanax and Etizolam

 First, let’s begin the Etizolam vs. Xanax debate with what they have in common.
 Of course, they’re both intended to sedate people during acute anxiety attacks.
 Further, Xanax and Etizolam can be used to stop sleeping troubles.
 After all, they depress or slow down the central nervous system effectively.
 Hence, the medicines make you feel relaxed and sleepy.
 However, they also share some bad side effects, such as:

 Unfortunately, dependence on Xanax or Etizolam can develop fast too.
 Given that, they’re only suitable for short-term treatment for up to four weeks.
 Yet, people often lose control of their dosing as tolerance grows.
 People need more and more of the drug to get the same effect.
 Ultimately, you could do serious heart and liver damage or overdose.
 So, finding a Xanax or Etizolam addiction treatment program is vital.

 Differences Between Etizolam vs. Xanax